-- BIO 6623.
+- BIO 6621.
+Laboratory for Case Studies in Ecosystem Management Field and laboratory experiences in evaluation of ecological, economic and sociological aspects of management of water, soil, and air resources.
+Course will emphasize data collection, analysis and reporting.
+Prerequisites: BIOL 3023 or 4373,5633 and 6603 or permission of professor.
+Laboratory three hours per week.
+(Course fee, \$5) - BIO 6633.
+Population Community Ecology An overview of principles, applications, and modeling of population and community ecology. - BIO 6623.
 Case Studies in Ecosystem Management Evaluation of ecological, economic and sociological aspects of management of water, soil and air resources.
 Content will vary based on current topics of importance in the field of environmental science.
 Prerequisites: BIO 3023 or 4373, 5633 and 6603 or permission of professor.
 Lecture three hours per week. - BIO 6653.
 Aquatic Ecotoxicology A study of the effects of contaminants in water, their accumulation in the biota, and the functional response of populations to specific contaminants.
 Lecture three hours per week.
 Prerequisites: BIO 5603, or BIO 6301, or permission of professor. - BIO 680V.
-Independent Study

-BIO 7161.
-Responsible Conduct in Research training on ethical behavior in sciences.
+Independent Study - BIO 7161.
+Responsible Conduct in Research A one credit hour course providing training on ethical behavior in sciences.